 - Drug offences committed on the base;

-- Minor drug offences committed off the base not involving any United Kingdom subject; and
+- Minor drug offences committed off the base not involving any UK citizen;

 - Cases where but for the involvement of service personnel a caution or diversion from prosecution would have been considered.
-In this case the appropriate service authority should be advised as to the likely disposal in the case of a United Kingdom subject.
+In this case the appropriate service authority should be advised as to the likely disposal in the case of a UK citizen.

-Where waiver of jurisdiction is agreed the appropriate service authority should inform the CPS as to the results of the service court hearing.
+Where waiver of jurisdiction is agreed the appropriate service authority should provide the results of the service court hearing.

-- Damage has been caused to the person or property of a United Kingdom subject;
+- Damage has been caused to the person or property of a UK citizen;

 - There are a number of civilian witnesses;

-- A child is a victim or an important witness; and
+- A child is a victim/an important witness;

-- There is a possibility of a special penalty being imposed by United Kingdom Law (e.g. disqualification from driving).
+- There is a possibility of a ‘special’ penalty being imposed by domestic law (e.g. disqualification from driving).

-Occasionally the service authority will be asked to waive jurisdiction in favour of the United Kingdom court.
-Examples of such cases include:
+The service authority may be asked to waive jurisdiction in favour of the UK, for example where:

-- Where British subjects and service personnel are jointly involved in the commission of an offence;
+- UK citizens and service personnel are jointly involved in the commission of an offence;

-- Where a serious offence against the person or property of a British subject has been committed; and
+- A serious offence against the person or property of a UK citizen has been committed;

 The decision as to whether to waive or retain jurisdiction is an ongoing responsibility.
 If, after proceedings have been commenced information comes to light, which affects the decision to retain jurisdiction (e.g. where the visiting forces member is due to imminently depart the UK for duty elsewhere) a further review should be conducted.
 Where it is decided to change jurisdiction to the service court, the UK proceedings should be discontinued and a certificate of waiver issued to allow the service court to assume jurisdiction.